-SMALL PET SHOW - JUDGING IN 2019 - TO BE HELD AT THE MILLBURN CHURCH, 19073 W. GRASS LAKE RD., MILLBURN , IL SATURDAY , MAY 3, 2018 CHECK IN 2:30P.M.
+SMALL PET SHOW - JUDGING IN 2020- TO BE HELD AT THE MILLBURN CHURCH, 19073 W. GRASS LAKE RD., MILLBURN , IL SATURDAY , MAY 2, 2020 CHECK IN 2:30P.M.
 SUPERINTENDENT: CALL THE EXTENSION OFFICE

 NOTE: The small pet show (all animals) will be held in the both classroom areas.
-If you have any allergies that may cause you any inconvenience, there will be chairs set up in the hallway to accommodate families.
+If you have any allergies that may cause you any inconvenience, there will be chairs set up outside to accommodate families.